Lubok: Russo-Japanese War lubok

 The Russo-Japanese War of 1904–1905 began on February 8, 1904, at Port Arthur with a surprise attack by the Imperial Japanese Navy.
-At the time, “Russia was an established European power with a large industrial base and a regular army of 1.1 million soldiers.
-Japan, with few natural resources and little heavy industry, had an army of only 200,000 men”.
+At the time, "Russia was an established European power with a large industrial base and a regular army of 1.1 million soldiers.
+Japan, with few natural resources and little heavy industry, had an army of only 200,000 men".
 Because of the staggering difference in military defense, Russia assumed itself to have the upper hand before the war ensued.
 Luboks depicting the overconfidence of the Russian army were created because censorship laws at the time did not allow satirical magazines to subsist.

-With the use of satirical, often racist cartoons, luboks displayed pictures such as, “a Cossack soldier thrashing a Japanese officer, and a Russian sailor punching a Japanese sailor in the face”.
+With the use of satirical, often racist cartoons, luboks displayed pictures such as, "a Cossack soldier thrashing a Japanese officer, and a Russian sailor punching a Japanese sailor in the face".
 These luboks, produced in Moscow and St. Petersburg, were anonymously created and recorded much of the Russo-Japanese War.

-Perhaps due to the Russians' overconfidence, “During the battle, the Japanese generals were able to size up their opponent and predict how he would react under certain circumstances.
-That knowledge enabled them to set a trap and defeat a numerically superior enemy”.
-Therefore, the Russian government eventually stepped in with its censor laws and stopped the creation of more satirical luboks.
+Perhaps due to the Russians' overconfidence, "During the battle, the Japanese generals were able to size up their opponent and predict how he would react under certain circumstances.
+That knowledge enabled them to set a trap and defeat a numerically superior enemy".
+Therefore, the Russian government eventually stepped in with its censorship laws and stopped the creation of more satirical luboks.
 All in all, around 300 luboks were created during 1904–05.